gjsify/ts-for-gir/packages/cli/README.md

 `ts-for-gir` supports two build types for generating the types: `"lib"` and `"types"`.

 * If `"lib"` is specified, `.js` files are generated as well as `.d.ts`, this is useful for some bundlers that expect a `.js` file.
 Some bundlers are also able to generate the import of this file only once, even if it occurs multiple times in your code.
 * If `"types"` is specified, only `.d.ts` files are generated.
-In this mode it is recommended to add the generated `"@types/index.d.ts" ` under `"include"` in the `tsconfig` to make the generated types known in your project.
-If you also want to use imports in `ESM` format, you should also enable the `generateAlias` option.
+In this mode it is recommended to add the generated `"@types/gjs.d.ts"` and `"@types/ambient.d.ts"` under `"include"` in the `tsconfig` to make the generated types known in your project.
+If you have problems to use imports in `ESM` format, you can also enable the `generateAlias` option and extend your `tsconfig` from the generated `"tsconfig.alias.json"`.

 ### moduleType
 The `moduleType` CLI option determines the format in which the generated JavaScript files should be exported.
 The option takes either `"esm"` or `"cjs"` as its value, with `"esm"` being the default.